gamemanual0/gm0/source/docs/useful-resources.rst

 `FIRST Resource Library <https://www.firstinspires.org/resource-library?field_content_type_value%5B%5D=first_tech_challenge>`_  --- The *FIRST* resource library (filtered for FTC resources).
 These includes robot/field inspection checklists, robot building and programming resources, team management resources, the FTC mentor manual, and more.

+`Engineering Portfolio Library <https://portfolios.hivemindrobotics.net>`_ --- A library of past award-winning Engineering Portfolios.
+Created by Polar from FTC 23396 and managed by the community.

 `REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/rev-duo>`_ --- Covers REV's hardware and software.
 The control system documentation includes an introductory FTC programming tutorial.

 `Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by FRC\ |reg| 3847, Spectrum.
 While these resources are aimed at FRC, many are directly relevant to FTC.